aschmidt75/thingsconstruction/module-template/README.md

 readme.md  sample.ino
 ```

-Result metadata is written to STDOUT, stating that 2 files have been writte, `readme.md` and `sample.ino`.
+Result metadata is written to STDOUT, stating that 2 files have been written, `readme.md` and `sample.ino`.

 In case of errors, no files are produces (or parts may be missing), and meta data containing
 error details is written to STDOUT: